 The regiment was commanded by Captain Charles N. Lawson

 The regiment lost 11 casualties.
 Captain Lawson was captured after the battle while on leave.

 The regiment was commanded by Colonel Francis Mallory until he was killed in Jackson’s assault on May 3.
 It lost 110 casualties.
 During the assault the regiment lost its colonel, lieutenant colonel and every company commander.

 |May||Assigned to Field’s-Walker’s Brigade, Heth’s Division, 3rd Corps, Army of Northern Virginia.
 The regiment totalled about 480 men.|

 The 55th Virginia was commanded at Gettysburg by Colonel William S. Christian.
 It brought 268 men to the field and lost 12% casualties.
-It was on the left flank of Pickett’s Charge on July 3 and was one of the first regiments to break.
+The regiment was on the left flank of Pickett’s Charge on July 3 and was one of the first regiments to break.

-The regiment lost 74 men captured.
+The regiment lost 74 men captured, including Colonel Christian.
 Sargent Charles M. Holton of the 7th Michigan Cavalry Regiment captured the colors.
 When the regiment returned to Virginia soil it numbered around 130 men under the command of Major Charles N. Lawson.